This post has been updated on January 16th, 2020, after the transposition of the EU AML5 directive.

 To explain why the AML5 is important for companies like SpectroCoin, we need to go back to 2015, when the AML4 (the fourth EU Directive on the prevention of the use of the financial system for the purposes of money laundering or terrorist financing) was adopted.
-The current AML4 directive includes a set of rules aimed at preventing money laundering and terrorist financing in banks and other big financial companies.
-Now, the AML5 will make those rules applicable to both, virtual currencies and fiat currencies.
+The AML4 directive included a set of rules aimed at preventing money laundering and terrorist financing in banks, other financial companies and some non-financial businesses.
+Now, the AML5 will make those rules applicable to both virtual currency custodian wallet providers and virtual currency exchange services providers.

 Key aspects of the AML5 directive